Complete the Common App in 5 days with our College Application Booster® Camp.

 I look forward to continuing my wellness research through Duke’s Bass Connections, working on a project like Creating a Contemplative Community: The Impact of Mindfulness on Student Well-Being.

 Much like soccer’s camaraderie, Duke’s community wonderfully emulates the team environment inside and outside of the classroom.
 From engaging FOCUS group seminars and dinners to contributing to the Blue Devil Wellness Exchange, I know I’ll feel right at home on campus.
-Although as a cheering fan on the sidelines, there’s no doubt in my mind I’ll still feel very much a part of the Blue Devil family.
+Bringing heart and passion to classes, clubs, and cheering at Cameron Stadium, there’s no doubt in my mind I’ll feel very much a part of the Blue Devil family.

 Optional Prompts: